Coestaris/dawn/README.md

     <em>Example of multithreaded V-synced rendering</em>
 </p>

-Application is capable of running in following modes:
+Application is capable of running in the following modes:
 - Single-threaded: all the tasks are executed on the main thread;
-- Multi-threaded: moves all non-graphics tasks to a separate thread called 'World' thread.
+- Multithreaded: moves all non-graphics tasks to a separate thread called 'World' thread.
 Also enables [rayon](https://crates.io/crates/rayon) to parallelize the world tasks in some cases;

 When using multithreading, there are two modes of synchronization with the main thread:
 - Two-point synchronization: World thread runs independently and synchronizes with the main thread